MapsPeople/docs/collections/_various/dashboard.md

 ![Dashboard Filters]({{ site.url }}/assets/various/Dashboard/DashboardUsingFilters.gif)

 The Building Address field is used to populate the Building filter.
-The Building Address can be set or updated in Map -> Buildings.
+The Building Address can be set or updated in the Buildings page in the CMS.

 ![EditAddress]({{ site.url }}/assets/various/Dashboard/EditAddress.png)